strideynet/ferrite/web-nanovna-swr-analyser/README.md

 - 📊 **Multi-Band Analysis** - Automatically detects and displays SWR for all amateur bands in your sweep data
 - 📉 **Full Range View** - View the entire frequency sweep in a single chart with band highlighting
+- 📡 **RSGB Band Plans** - Display band plan segments (CW, Digital, SSB) based on RSGB allocations
 - 📁 **File Format Support** - Supports S1P and S2P Touchstone formats (RI, MA, DB formats)
-- 🎯 **Interactive Charts** - Beautiful, interactive charts with hover tooltips showing exact SWR values
+- 🎯 **Interactive Charts** - Beautiful, interactive charts with hover tooltips showing frequency and SWR
 - 📈 **Band Statistics** - Shows min, max, and average SWR for each band with quality assessment
-- 🎨 **Customizable Display** - Select which bands to display, toggle full range view, adjust chart heights
+- 🎨 **Customizable Display** - Select which bands to display, toggle full range view and band plans
 - 📦 **Easy Integration** - Simple to embed into any website with minimal setup

 ## Quick Start